-As the winter darkness increasingly makes its way into the arctic days and the first Christmas lights are up on the neighborhood houses, one knows that the seasonal holidays are just around a corner.
-Filled with warmth of candle lights, ginger bread and cinnamon aromas December month brings Christmas traditions and the joys of the Icelandic winter.
-One should not forget that in Iceland an indispensable part of the December mood is Santa Claus.
-Or thirteen of them actually.
+As the arctic days get shorter and the first Christmas lights are up on the neighborhood houses, you know that the seasonal holidays are just around a corner.
+Filled with warmth of candle lights, gingerbread and cinnamon aromas, December month reminds about various traditions and the joys of the Icelandic winter.
+The December mood has also to do a lot with Santa Claus.
+Or thirteen of them.

 The Icelandic Santa Clauses are not typical Santa Clauses per se.
 They have a long history in the Icelandic folklore and are called Yule Lads or jólasveinarnir in Icelandic.
 These lads pull pranks on people and bring gifts to children.
-Or potatoes to the misbehaved ones.
-Their distinctive names define their character and they have become a neatly weaved-in element into various domains of the Icelandic life during the winter months; you find them on milk packaging in the stores or can see their projections on walls while strolling along the streets of downtown Reykjavik.
+The misbehaved ones get a potato instead.

-The exciting part is that jólasveinarnir are not entirely fictional.
-You can meet them in person!
-Out there in the Icelandic countryside.
-And this is where the adventures begin…
+The fun part is that jólasveinarnir are not entirely fictional and you can meet them in person.
+This is where the adventures begin.

 Dimmuborgir.
 Photo by Edvardas Paskevicius

 It was our third day up in the northern capital of Iceland – Akureyri.
 Having spent two days skiing on the slopes of Hlíðarfjall we decided to go on a spontaneous road trip and explore the natural wonders in the northern region.
 Without having decided the specifics of our route we left the town with a few sightseeing spots in our minds.